I often travel to Singapore because it’s not far away from Thailand. But like what most people say, Singapore ain’t such a big place.

 Going to Glamour Girls

-We got to Glamour Girls on a Sunday afternoon and they were busy with customers.
-Our friends had to wait on queue but the wait wasn’t too long because the nail technicians worked fast and customers looked happy as they left.
+We got to Glamour Girls on a Sunday afternoon, and they were busy with customers.
+Our friends had to wait in line, but the wait wasn’t too long because the nail technicians worked fast, and customers looked happy as they left.

 My wife’s friends are already familiar with Glamour Girl’s salon technicians so they knew which nail polish products they liked.
-They picked some nail polish brand called Gelly Fit.
+They picked a nail polish brand called Gelly Fit.

-When finished my friends were so happy with their newly painted nails.
-Who knew shiny nails could put such a huge smile on a lady’s face.
+My friends were so happy with the finished work.
+Who knew shiny nails could put such a huge smile on a lady’s face?
 Women…

-So for a guy that doesn’t know anything about nail salons, Glamour Girls Nail Art Salon seems like a decent place to get your nails done.
+So for a guy who doesn’t know anything about nail salons, Glamour Girls Nail Art Salon seems like a decent place to get your nails done.

-The Best Nail Salon in Bangkok is Mainly Known for Nail Art
+The Best Nail Salon in Bangkok Known for Nail Art

 Glamour Girls has tons of nail polish to pick and choose from including nail art samples…

-If you see a particular nail art photo on Instagram or anywhere else on the internet just show a Glamour Girls Nail Tech and they’ll be able to reproduce it on your nails too.
+If you see a particular nail art photo on Instagram or anywhere else on the internet, just show it to a Glamour Girls Nail technician, and they’ll be able to reproduce it on your nails, too.

-Prices aren’t that expensive for nail art but obviously the more difficult the nail art the more they charge for time and material.
+Prices aren’t that expensive for nail art but obviously the more difficult the nail art the more they charge for the time and material used.

 That’s about it.
-I’ve learned more about the nail salon business then I have ever wanted.
+I’ve learned more about the nail salon business than I have ever wanted.

 I’m going to get a beer.
-Watch some basketball and find something manly to do like barbecue some meat.
+Watch some basketball and find something manly to do.
+Chop wood and barbecue meat.

 How to Find Glamour Girls Nail Art Salon

-• Once out of the train, find Exit #1, which is the exit for Pracharat Bamphen Road.
+Once out of the train, find Exit #1, the exit for Pracharat Bamphen Road.

 And by the way, the amazing Chatuchak Weekend Market is just six stations from Huai Khwang MRT subway station.